nanayaa-baffoe/python-projects/README.md

 🌟 Why This Repo?

-To document my learning journey in Python + Cybersecurity.
+To document my learning journey in Python + Cybersecurity

-To practice SOC analyst skills with small, practical projects.
+To practice SOC analyst skills with small, practical projects

-To build a portfolio I can showcase on GitHub and LinkedIn.
+To build a portfolio I can showcase on GitHub and LinkedIn

 📌 Next Steps